PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

 ### Improved Usability & Hardening - Talawa Mobile

 1. **Description:**
-   Refactor the Talawa Mobile code base to reduce technical debt, enhance performance, improve security, and optimize usability.
+   Refactor and enhance the security features of the Talawa Mobile code base to reduce technical debt, enhance performance, improve security, and optimize usability.
 Address specific issues related to notifications, event management, and UX improvements.
 2. **Expected Outcomes:** We require the following:
    1. **Security Enhancements:**
          1. Strengthen security, especially for file uploads, and implement measures to combat malicious content.